+Before the assessment

-Be fore the assessment Work with principal to schedule the assessment session and minimize any interruptions.
-As soon as assessment materials arrive Check the shipment to make sure it is complete (refer to packing slip); there are enough materials for your school; do not use a student's personalized booklet for another student; do not send booklets to another school; if more materials are needed, email plans@novascotia.ca or call 902.424.7746.
-Note: alternate formats ordered in TIENET will be shipped in a different package.
-Distribute immediately to teachers Nova Scotia Assessment Handbook; sample questions (instructions for the teacher and student copies); parent/guardian information sheets.
-Become familiar with the schedule, procedures, and scripts outlined in this handbook.
-Keep assessment booklets secure.
+□ Work with principal to schedule the assessment session and minimize any interruptions.

+As soon as assessment materials arrive

+- □ Check the shipment to make sure - it is complete (refer to Packing Slip); - there are enough materials for your school; - do not use a student's personalized booklet for another student; - do not send booklets to another school; - if more materials are needed, email plans@novascotia.ca or call 902.424.7746. - Note: alternate formats ordered in TIENET may be shipped in a different package.

+Distribute immediately to teachers

+- Nova Scotia Assessment Handbook; - sample questions (instructions for the teacher and student copies); - parent/guardian information sheets. - Become familiar with the schedules, procedures, and scripts outlined in this handbook. - Keep assessment booklets secure.
 Do not distribute until the first morning of administration.

-Be fore the first morning of administration Sort the materials by class.
-Confirm that there is a booklet for each student;all administering teachers have read and have a copy of this handbook.
-Update the List of Students (schools with French Immersion programs will have two lists).
-Note any new students and any students who are no longer enrolled at the school.
-Put aside booklets of students who are absent or not participating.
-Keep materials secure.
-Fire st morning of administration Distribute assessment materials to each class.
-Ensure teachers keep assessment materials secure at the end of each day.
+Before the first morning of administration

+- □ Sort the materials by class.
+Confirm that - there is a booklet for each student; - all administering teachers have read and have a printed copy of this handbook. - Update the List of Students (schools with French Immersion programs will have two lists). - Note any new students and any students who are no longer enrolled at the school. - Put aside booklets of students who are absent or not participating. - □ Keep materials secure.

+First morning of administration

+- Distribute assessment materials to each class. - □ Ensure teachers keep assessment materials secure at the end of each day.